-This article first appeared in the News Watch column of the Christian Research Journal, volume17, number3 (1995).
+This article first appeared in the News Watch column of the Christian Research Journal, volume 17, number 3 (1995).
+The full text of this article in PDF format can be obtained by clicking here.
 For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org

 Everything was going well in my interview with Rodney Howard-Browne until he tried to get me slain in the Spirit.